 In vendor-influenced reports, certain topics become taboo, and therefore go missing.
 How often do you see criticisms of things like scalability, cloudability, security, customer support, and ease-of-use?

 The stakes here become quite high.
 If enterprise customers notice a taboo problem in a major analyst evaluation, they may consider them deal-killers.
 So the terms become toxic, and analyst reports tend to avoid them.
 It's possible that industry analysts — some of whom are former vendor product managers themselves — simply get cautious about appearing to have dropped the big hammer on their brethren.

 That's bad.
 We find these weaknesses among those most commonly raised by customers, and therfore very much worth discussion.
-To be fair, problems like scalability frequently represent implementation failings rather than inherent software shortcomings.
+To be fair, problems like usability frequently represent implementation failings rather than inherent software shortcomings.
 Then again, it's the role of an analyst to distinguish between those two things.
 (That's why we tend to hire former implementers who can effectively sniff out what's what.)